 - Must be an undergraduate currently enrolled full-time and pursuing a degree program (or MDDP) in the College of LSA on the Ann Arbor Campus.

 - Must be a U.S. Citizen or Permanent Resident (i.e. possess a green card).

-- Must apply for and receive need-based support through the Office of Financial Aid for the current academic year.
+- Have applied for and received need-based support through the Office of Financial Aid for the current academic year.

-- Have a CSS Profile and current-year FAFSA on file with the Office of Financial Aid (OFA) and must renew their FAFSA annually.
+- Have a CSS Profile and current-year FAFSA on file with the Office of Financial Aid (OFA).
 If you have concerns about the details of your financial aid package please contact OFA directly.

-IMPORTANT NOTE: When assessing eligibility for financial aid, the Office of Financial Aid considers assistance received from all sources during the academic year (September thru August) factors into the ongoing review of your financial aid eligibility now and in the future.
-This includes periods when you may not be actively enrolled in courses, and includes the spring/summer term following graduation.
-If your total financial aid, including any new offer, exceeds your eligibility for financial assistance this academic year, your aid may be limited in a future term or reduced from previously received assistance.
+IMPORTANT NOTE: When assessing eligibility for financial aid, the Office of Financial Aid considers assistance received from all sources during the academic year (September through August), including LSA emergency funding.
+If your total financial aid, including any new offer, exceeds your eligibility for financial assistance this academic year, your financial aid may be limited in a future term or reduced from previously received assistance.
 You can learn more about financial aid terms and conditions on the Office of Financial Aid's website.

 What is considered an emergency?